If you’re looking for a pumpkin roll that is not dense, sticky, or too sweet, then this pumpkin roll recipe is your answer!

 Spread the cake batter evenly in the prepared pan using an offset spatula and bake in the preheated oven until the cake is baked through.
 The cake is ready when the cake springs back when touched, or a toothpick inserted into the middle of the cake comes out clean.

 Remove the cake from the oven and let it cool only for about a minute.
-You have to roll up the cake while it’s still warm because the cake sheet is more pliable.
+You have to roll up the cake while it’s still warm, because a warm cake sheet is more pliable.

 The bottom of the cake is the presentation side.
 The top surface is where the filling goes, so it should be facing up while rolling, while the bottom side will be facing out once the cake is rolled up.

-You can roll the cake in the same parchment paper that it was baked in.
+You can roll the pumpkin swiss roll in the same parchment paper that it was baked in.
 OR carefully flip the cake over, peel off the parchment paper, and then flip it back over onto a new parchment paper.
-You could use a kitchen towel / cloth napkin instead as well, but I prefer parchment paper.
+You could use a tea towel / cloth napkin instead as well, but I prefer parchment paper.

 Dust the top surface of the pumpkin cake roll with confectioner’s sugar.